The aim of the Cycle skills training programme is to increase the bike-riding competency of children, young people, and adults.

 How does it work?

-We offer two levels for schools for students between years 4-8.
-We can provide a modified programme for younger students.
-Please contact us to discuss.
+We offer two levels for schools for students between years 5-8.

-Grade 1 usually takes between 2-5 hours in a non-traffic environment such as the school grounds or similar open space such as netball courts.
-Grade 1 is aimed at students aged 8 and over (Year 4+).
+Grade 1 usually takes between 2-5 hours in a non-traffic environment such as the school grounds or similar open spaces such as netball courts.
+Grade 1 is aimed at students aged 8 and over (We focus on Year 5+ in Northland).
 The required skills are taught through a combination of fun drills and games.

 Core skills covered in Grade 1